-Q In the Learning Progression Map, what color is the dot if a student is presented with two questions for the same Eligible Content and gets one wrong and one correct?

-A The color of the dot reflects the student's results compared to the expected results for a student in the center of the green range (at grade level).
+- Q In the Learning Progression Map, what color is the dot if a student is presented with two questions for the same Eligible Content and gets one wrong and one correct? - A The color of the dot reflects the student's results compared to the expected results for a student in the center of the green range (at grade level).
 The expected results depend on the difficulty of the questions.
 If the student scores one out of two correct and the expected score is less than one (because the questions were difficult), then the dot would be green.
-Conversely, if the student scores one out of two correct and the expected score is greater than one (because the questions were less difficult), then the dot would be red.

-What if students need to be tracked in separate groups, such as ESL, Title I, Gifted, and Special Education students?

-A Students can belong to multiple Student Groups, and it is through these Student Groups that their results are accessed in the Interactive Reports.
+Conversely, if the student scores one out of two correct and the expected score is greater than one (because the questions were less difficult), then the dot would be red. - What if students need to be tracked in separate groups, such as ESL, Title I, Gifted, and Special Education students? - A Students can belong to multiple Student Groups, and it is through these Student Groups that their results are accessed in the Interactive Reports.
 A Student Group can even contain students from different districts or schools, which might be necessary for part-time Career and Technical Centers (CTC), alternative education, or special education students.
-Refer to the DRC INSIGHT Portal User Guide for additional information and instructions.

-Q Is there a way to generate a school- or district-wide report?

-A Currently there a district level data file is available on demand within the CDT Interactive Reports.
+Refer to the Classroom Diagnostic Tools User Guide for additional information and instructions. - Q Is there a way to generate a school- or district-wide report? - A Currently there a district level data file posted to eDIRECT periodically through the testing window.
 This includes all completed test event records for all students within the district.
 The files are separated by content area and include data for the participating schools within the district.
 Please keep in mind, the CDT is intended as a teacher tool.
-Sites continue to have the ability to review the data by grade level for a school within the Interactive Reports through the creation of student groups.

-Q Is data stored from year to year so that students' CDT results can be viewed over time?
+Sites continue to have the ability to review the data by grade level for a school within the Interactive Reports through the creation of student groups. - Q Do districts have access to the simulation data covered in the Train-the-Trainer for Teacher Utilization of the CDT training? - A Yes, please contact DRC PA Customer Service via either phone at 1-888-551-6935 or email at PAcustomerservice@datarecognitioncorp.com. - Q Is data stored from year to year so that students' CDT results can be viewed over time? - A Yes, the longitudinal reports are available to view for only the three most recent administrations of the CDT.

-A Yes, all completed testing data from the previous school year through the current administration are available within the CDT Interactive Reporting tool.